-Table 2.2: Site Summary Details for the Redwoodtown - Bowling Club Air Quality Monitoring Site.
+Table 2.2: Site summary details for the Redwoodtown - Bowling Club air quality monitoring site.

 2.2.
-Quality Assurance
+Quality assurance

-Marlborough District Council staff operated the high volume PM10 samplers, including filter changing.
+Marlborough District Council staff operated the high volume PM{10} samplers, including filter changing.

 Flow calibrations were carried out every month, normally during the morning.
 Filters were couriered to Hill Laboratories, who undertook filter weighing in accordance with the New Zealand and Australia standard for high volume sampling.
-Hill Laboratories hold IANZ accreditation, for high volume PM10 sampling.
+Hill Laboratories hold IANZ accreditation, for high volume PM{10} sampling.

 Transportation of filters occurs at the end of each month, with filters stored and transported in snaplock bags at ambient temperature.
 Quality assurance methods include the analysis of one field blank per site per month.
-Field blanks outside of the "acceptable" range (± 8 mg per filter) are noted in a report from Hills Laboratory.
+Field blanks outside of the "acceptable" range (\pm 8 mg per filter) are noted in a report from Hills Laboratory.

 Operation of the BAM is also carried out by MDC staff.
 Ten minute data is recorded by the instrument and logged by an iQuest iRIS 350 datalogger.
 Results are telemetered hourly to MDC and stored in the hilltop database.
+Annual calibrations are carried out by Watercare Services.

-3. Air Quality Monitoring in Blenheim
+3. Air quality monitoring in Blenheim

 3.1.
-PM10 Concentrations at the MRR Site
+PM{10} concentrations at the MRR site

-Daily average PM{10} concentrations measured at the MRR site during 2014 are shown in Figure 3.1.
-The maximum measured 24-hour average PM{10} concentration was 42 μ g m-3 and was measured on 17 May.
-The corresponding concentration at Redwoodtown was 29 μ g m-3.
-Figure 3.2 shows a reasonable correlation between PM{10} concentrations measured at MRR with those in Redwoodtown with the latter measuring around half of the concentrations at Redwoodtown.
+Daily average PM{10} concentrations measured at the MRR site during 2015 are shown in Figure 3.1.
+The maximum measured 24-hour average PM{10} concentration was 33 μg m-3 and was measured on 21July.
+The corresponding concentration at Redwoodtown was 70 μg m-3.

+Figure 3.2 shows a reasonable correlation between PM{10} concentrations measured at MRR with those in Redwoodtown with the latter measuring less than half of the concentrations at Redwoodtown.

-Concentrations of PM{10} at MRR have exceeded 50 μg m-3 on only a few years.
-In 2008 the maximum concentration recorded was 51 μg m-3.
-The only other years that concentrations above 50 μg m-3 have been recorded at this site are 2000 (56 μg m-3), 2003 (75 μg m-3) and 2008 (51 μg m-3).
+Concentrations of PM10 at MRR have exceeded 50 μ g m-3 on only a few years.
+In 2008 the maximum concentration recorded was 51 μ g m-3.
+The only other years that concentrations above 50 μ g m-3 have been recorded at this site are 2000 (56 μ g m-3), 2003 (75 μ g m-3) and 2008 (51 μ g m-3).

-Figure 3.1: Daily winter PM10 concentrations measured at the MRR site during 2014.
+Figure 3.1: Daily winter PM10 concentrations measured at the MRR site during 2015.

-Figure 3.2: Relations between daily winter PM10 concentrations at the MRR site and at Redwoodtown during 2014.
+Figure 3.2: Relations between daily winter PM{10} concentrations at the MRR site and at Redwoodtown during 2015.

-Figure 3.3 shows changes in PM{10} concentrations relative to MfE air quality indicator categories (shown in Table 1.3) at the MRR site from 2000 to 2014.
-Data indicate improving PM{10} concentrations at the MRR monitoring site between 2000 and 2009 with no further improvement evident after this time.
+Figure 3.3 shows changes in PM{10} concentrations relative to MfE air quality indicator categories (shown in Table 1.3) at the MRR site from 2000 to 2015.
+Data indicate improving PM{10} concentrations at the MRR monitoring site between 2000 and 2011 with no further improvement evident after this time.
+Data for 2015 are similar to that for 2011.

-Monthly variations in PM{10} concentrations compared to air quality indicators for 2014 are shown in Figure 3.4.
-Figure 3.5 shows the number of days when the NES was exceeded, the maximum concentration and the second highest concentration for 2014 and for previous years.
+Monthly variations in PM{10} concentrations compared to air quality indicators for 2015 are shown in Figure 3.4.
+Figure 3.5 shows the number of days when the NES was exceeded, the maximum concentration and the second highest concentration for 2015 and for previous years.

-Figure 3.3: Comparison of PM10 concentrations measured at the MRR site from 2000 to 2014 to air quality indicator categories.
+Figure 3.3: Comparison of PM{10} concentrations measured at the MRR site from 2000 to 2015 to air quality indicator categories.

-Figure 3.4: Comparison of daily PM10 concentrations each month during 2014 to air quality indicator categories at the MRR site.
+Figure 3.4: Comparison of daily PM{10} concentrations each month during 2015 to air quality indicator categories at the MRR site.

-■ Number greater than 50 μg m-3 Maximum concentration ▲ Second highest concentration
+■ Number greater than 50 μg m-3 × Maximum concentration ▲ Second highest concentration

-Figure 3.5: Number of days when the NES was exceeded, the maximum concentration and the second highest concentration from 2006 to 2014 at the MRR site.
+Figure 3.5: Number of days when the NES was exceeded, the maximum concentration and the second highest concentration from 2006 to 2015 at the MRR site.